professoroakz/notes-blog-md/README.md

 # blog-notes
-oak's blog. in the form of .md docs. about random, interesting stuff.
+oak's blog, notes style. in the form of .md docs. about random, interesting stuff.